-If you are a first year law student or a second year law student on a 4-year degree, you can apply for both the spring scheme and a 1st year open day.
-If you can attend more than one 1st year open day, please apply for your preferred date and mention in your application which dates you can attend.
+If you are a first year law student or a second year law student on a 4-year degree, you can apply for both the spring scheme and a spring open day.
+If you can attend more than one spring open day, please apply for your preferred date and mention in your application which dates you can attend.

 No, we can only accept one application from you.
 It is not necessary to have completed work experience with us to have a successful training contract application.
 If you already have legal work experience and/or you feel ready to apply directly for a training contract, we would encourage you to do so.
 If you would still like to apply for the winter workshop before applying for a training contract, please bear in mind that training contract offers will be made on a rolling basis and we are therefore unable to guarantee the availability of places as we progress with these interviews.
 If you attend the winter workshop, you will be offered the chance to apply for a training contract but you may be applying for a later intake.

 If you are a second year student on a four-year degree, you are eligible to apply for the spring open days.